mikefromd/Vocoder/README.md

 A [Light Organ](https://en.wikipedia.org/wiki/Light_organ) is a tool to visualise sound frequencies with different coloured lights.
 You find them inside discotheques.
 The sound signal is processed by several filters, arranged in parallel arrangement, each filter output connected to different lights.

-The `svf~` object provides three different filters in one package, you select the filter by choosing one of the four outlets.
+The `svf~` object provides four different filters in one package, you select the filter by choosing one of the four outlets.
 The diagram shows the available options.
 The patch uses a low pass filter and a high pass filter, the band pass filter for the medium range frequences still needs to be implemented.

 ![The four basic tyes of filters and how they work](media/2024-02-27_18-25-05.png)